WNCC's Boggs inks with Wyoming volleyball

-Macey Boggs’ hard work paid off after playing two semesters at Western Nebraska Community College in playing at the Division I level.
+Macey Boggs' hard work in playing two semesters of volleyball at Western Nebraska Community College paid off, and she now has a chance to compete at the Division I level

-Boggs, who is only one of 17 setters in Cougar history to record over 1,300 set assists in a season and the first since 2016, made it official as she signed her national letter of intent to play volleyball for the Cowgirls at the University of Wyoming.
+Boggs is one of only 17 setters in Cougar history to record over 1,300 set assists in and season and the first since 2016.
+The star player made her future plans official as she signed her national letter of intent to play volleyball for the Cowgirls at the University of Wyoming.

-“The University of Wyoming gave me an opportunity to play at a level of volleyball that is close to home which is super special,” Boggs said at her signing Monday evening at Cougar Palace.
-“Laramie has super great facilities which is attractive and the community feel that it has being the only university in the state is really cool because of the support that it has.”
+“The University of Wyoming gave me an opportunity to play at a level of volleyball that is close to home which is super special,” Boggs said at her signing at Cougar Palace Monday, Dec.
+14. “Laramie has super great facilities which is attractive and the community feel that it has being the only university in the state is really cool because of the support that it has.”

 “Straight out of high school there was no way I would be able to play DI volleyball,” Boggs said.
 “But, because of WNCC, the training from Coach Binny [Canales], and playing alongside some other really great players, it helped me to better my skills and have the opportunity to play at a high level.”

-Boggs will be reunited with her former teammate Zoee Smith, has spent the past two season at Wyoming.
+Boggs will be reunited with her former high school teammate Zoee Smith, who has spent the past two seasons at Wyoming.
 Smith and Boggs were pepper partners through high school.

 Boggs said her hard work and many hours in the gym helped her improve, but the biggest thanks goes to God, who found her the perfect home to finish out her collegiate career.
 Boggs has three years of eligibility at Wyoming.